Kodak AZ901 vs Sony HX90V

 - Less heavy: Has a lower weight (by 532g or 68 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was released into a lower priced segment (14 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in April 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the HX90V emerges as the winner of the match-up (11 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the HX90V is the clear winner of the contest (12 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.